-Medals up for grabs in alpine and cross-country skiing
+Medals up for grabs in alpine and cross-country skiing14 Mar 2018

 Giant slalom events will be contested at the Jeongseon Alpine Centre.
 In the men´s vision impaired, Canada’s Mac Marcoux, with guide Jack Leitch, will try to win a second straight Paralympic giant slalom gold after disappointment in the super combined.